edemaine/coffeescript-for-python/README.md

 ## while loops

 [CoffeeScript `while` loops](https://coffeescript.org/#loops)
-are roughly identical to Python's.
+are roughly identical to Python's, including support for `continue` and `break`.
 Like `unless`, `until` is shorthand for `while not`.
 In addition, `loop` is shorthand for `while true`.
 Like `if` and `unless`, `while` and `until` have a one-line suffix form.